sc4311/JupyterVox/ASTVox_Antlr4/doc/conversion_guide.md

 2. Float string => ast.Constant(value:float)

 # 2. Non-terminal Tokens

+## 2.0 General Guidelines
+### 2.0.1 List type of tokens
+1. List type of tokens are those drived from one or two repeated items, e.g., simple_stmts: simple_stmt (';' simple_stmt)* ';'?
+NEWLINE;
+2. Should always return a list as the pyast_tree
+3. This may not hold for all list-typed tokens, if they are implemented before 09/15/2023, e.g., testlist
+4. Should rework on testlist to fix it.

 ## 2.1 name
 ### 2.1.1 name: NAME
 1. NameContext.pyast_tree <= ast.Name(id = NameContext.children[0].getText(),